 Pledge your event

-British Science Week.
+We have grants available to schools and community groups to organise events during British Science Week.
 We are looking for exciting events which will engage audiences underrepresented in STEM.
-Check eligibility and apply.
+Find out more, and apply below:

-How to Guides
+How to guides

 Read about what others have done in our event case studies from previous years.